beykyle/pulse-tools/README.md

 # rc-detector
-A collection of tools for analyzing list mode organic scintillator pulses and characterize detector systems.
+A collection of tools for analyzing list mode organic scintillator pulses and characterizing detector systems.
 # psdPulsePlotter
 An interactive GUI that allows a user to select a region from a pulse shape discrimination plot (scatter density plot of the total pulse integral to tail/total ratio) to view and save pulses from.
-Usefule for identifying if a region on your plot is due to a particle interaction, clipped or malformed pulses, double pulses, or what gave you.
+Useful for identifying if a region on your plot is due to a particle interaction, clipped or malformed pulses, double pulses, or what have you.
 # rescon
 This code finds the energy resolution of organic, Compton scatter based, scintillators by iteratively convolving a Gaussian with an energy dependent width into an unbroadened Monte Carlo simulated pulse height spectrum until